 I get up early to take some happy snaps of sunrise over the canyon.
 There aren’t too many people around, but I’ve got lots of goats for company.

-This morning we have signed up for a hike through three of the small villages that cling to the walls of the canyon.
+This morning we've signed up for a hike through three of the small villages that cling to the walls of the canyon.
 Our guide’s name is Maher, and we are joined by a Japanese lady and her two young sons, and a couple from Hawthorn in our humble hometown of Melbourne.

 We haven’t gone too far when we come across an elderly man in long white flowing robes walking very quickly up the steep hill towards us.
 He greets Maher enthusiastically, and they have an animated conversation in Arabic.
 The man laughs almost constantly.
 Maher tells us that he is over 100 years old, and he walks up to Saiq and back from his village on the canyon wall every day.
 He says that most of the older people in the villages are extremely fit, and it‘s not at all unusual for them to live well past 100.

 This fitness all stems from their traditional lifestyle.
-At one time all the people in the villages earned their living growing
+At one time all the people in the villages earned their living growing a

-a diverse range of crops (pomegranates, apricots, corn, olives, figs, etc) on terraces hand dug into the sides of the canyon hundreds of years ago, and irrigated by an elaborate hand dug system of spring fed channels.
+diverse range of crops (pomegranates, apricots, corn, olives, figs, etc) on terraces hand dug into the sides of the canyon hundreds of years ago, and irrigated by an elaborate hand dug system of spring fed channels.
 Twice a month during the growing season (November to May), they would take their produce down to the market in the town of Nizwa.
-They only way they had of getting there was to climb hundreds of metres down to the base of the canyon along narrow tracks cut into cliffs, and then follow the wadi down to the town.
+The only way they had of getting there was to climb hundreds of metres down to the base of the canyon along narrow tracks cut into the cliffs, and then follow the wadi down to the town.
 The villages only became accessible by motor vehicle when the road we came up here on yesterday was opened in 2007.

 Maher tells us that this all changed about ten years ago when the climate suddenly changed; the rainy season failed to materialise one year, and it’s never come back.
 This meant that there was no longer enough water to grow the produce, so the villages were largely abandoned, and most of the residents moved up to live in Saiq.
 The Sultan was very unhappy about this loss of a traditional Omani lifestyle, and he responded by committing to build a pipeline